 A will ensures your estate goes to your loved ones and stays out of the courts.
 Without a will, a judge might get to decide what happens to important property and assets, such as your home or car.
 If you have dependents, a will can also dictate who would take over guardianship if you died.
 But even in a situation where you are assigning guardianship, your dependents or designated guardian left behind still might not have the means for financial security.

 That’s where a life insurance policy comes in — the income replacement life insurance provides enables your dependents to pay bills and everyday expenses that they might not be able to afford or take out from your estate.
 Losing your income could still be a financial burden even if they have your estate or assets to fall back on, but a life insurance policy can account for the cost they face, such as the cost of labor in raising children and or your child’s college tuition.

 The tax implications for a will are different than that of a life insurance policy.
-Few estates are subject to federal estate taxes, but a large enough estate of above $11.58 million (in 2020) or above $11.7 million (effective starting in 2021) distributed through a will and testament would be subject to said taxes, and depending on where you reside, possibly also at the state level.
+Few estates are subject to federal estate taxes, but a large enough estate of above $11.7 million in 2021 (or $12.06 million per individual for 2022 deaths) distributed through a will and testament would be subject to said taxes and depending on where you reside, possibly also at the state level.

 A life insurance death benefit can help cover these costs.
 If your estate is made up of non-liquid assets, certain policies, such as whole life insurance, can help your beneficiaries pay the taxes they will be subject to.